home | avr microcontroller & DIY electronics | toolbox | science club | tuxtalk | photos | e-cards | online-shop

 Nova Scotia

-After taking a very early flight we already arrived in the morning in Nova Scotia and started our tour Evangeline Trail-Lighthouse route.
+After taking a very early flight we already arrived in the morning in Nova Scotia and started our tour along the Evangeline Trail-Lighthouse route.
 We drove from Halifax to Annapolis Royal along the Evangeline Trail.
 The coast was very rocky and everything looked very rural.
 It's amazing how different the landscape was from Prince Edward Island even though the two are not that far apart!

 Before we continued on the Evangeline trail and later on the Lighthouse route we walked a bit through Annapolis Royal.
 Really a very nice little place!